NMAT Registration, Dates, Pattern and Syllabus

 NMAT is considered as one of the challenging tests to get into top B- Schools of India.
 With the ticking clock and the D-day getting closer, all the NMAT 2017 aspiring candidates appearing this year are getting tensed about the entrance examination.
 Candidates often make the mistake of studying without planning.
 There is no need to panic at all.
 One can prepare for NMAT by GMAC with a planned schedule and some simple tricks.
 Some of the useful NMAT 2017 Preparation Tips are given below:

 Do not waste your time in learning new things at the last moment.
 It will only bring confusion and hence complicate the study-plan.
 The topics you’ve read should be revised in during this time so that you don’t forget the rules.
 Keep crawling through your notes and don’t stress your brain with the new topics.
 The things that you haven’t studied before will bring your moral down.
 That’s all you need.
 Revise the notes you made and enhance your strong sections.

 2. Take Regular Tests

 Candidates must take as many NMAT mock test as possible.
-Regular mock tests familiarize candidates with the NMAT 2018 Exam Pattern.
+Regular mock tests familiarize candidates with the NMAT 2017 Exam Pattern.
 This precious time should not be wasted in mugging up things but understanding the concepts.
 There are many sources that provide practice tests.
-Taking up the NMAT 2018 mocks will make you confident about taking the actual NMAT 2018 examination.
+Taking up the NMAT 2017 mocks will make you confident about taking the actual NMAT by GMAC 2017.
 While practicing, you can also check for the silly mistakes and do improvement over it.